Apply Now for the 2025-2026 Program Year!

 Intentional Community

-You will work together with fellow participants to draft a covenant, which will guide your life as a community, helping establish expectations around spiritual life, housekeeping responsibilities, and cultivating relationships with one another.
+You will work together with Fellows to draft a covenant, which will guide your life as a community, helping establish expectations around cultivating an intentional community with one another.
 In a hyper-individualistic culture, we ask you to lean into community, challenging yourself to dig into hard conversations and deep relationships.

 Job and Life Skills Development